tigera-solutions/eks-networking-bootcamp/README.md

 ### Clean up Cluster 2

-Let's delete the application to release the loadbalancer and then, the EKS cluster.
+> [!IMPORTANT]
+> Before deleting the EKS cluster, it's essential to uninstall any sample application and release the load balancer resources allocated to it.
+This ensures that no resources are left dangling and allows for a clean deletion of the cluster.

 1. Delete EKS cluster.